 Geneviève is Counsel with Westaway Law Group, providing litigation, negotiation, and strategic advisory services.
 Her growing practice includes Aboriginal/Indigenous Law, the firm’s primary specialty, as well as Employment, Human Rights, and Equality Law.

 Geneviève graduated from the University of Ottawa’s Faculty of Law, where she completed a specialization in Dispute Resolution and received the Beament Green Prize in Advocacy.

 Geneviève brings a wealth of knowledge, passion, and experience in advocating for equality rights to Westaway Law Group.
 Prior to law school, Geneviève completed an Honours undergraduate degree at McGill University in gender studies.
 During law school, Geneviève coordinated a public legal education program for high school students on their Charter rights.
 She served as the Ottawa branch Chair of the Women’s Legal Education and Action Fund (LEAF), a national non-profit group working to advance the substantive equality rights of women and girls in Canada.
 Geneviève was also the Student Editor for the Canadian Journal of Women and the Law, where she helped expedite a special issue on the Missing and Murdered Indigenous Women and Girls Inquiry.
-She continues to be active with numerous community and legal organizations dedicated to promoting equality rights in Canada.
+She continues to be active with numerous community and legal organizations dedicated to promoting social justice.